osaukh/mobile_computing_lab/WS03__TensorFlow_and_TFLite.md

 </table>

-__Android app:__

-* <a href="https://developer.android.com/ndk/downloads/">Download and install Android NDK</a> (you should get an automatic invitation to install NDK from Android Studio once you try to build an app which requires its support).
+<mark>Run the Android app:</mark>

 * Clone and run the [HandWrittenDigits Android app](https://github.com/osaukh/mobile_computing_lab/tree/master/code/HandWrittenDigits).
 It requires that you use TensorFlow verion > 1.9.1.
 Examine the code and run it on your hardware.
 You can also experiment with the model above and use your own model (copy your `.tflite` file to `HandWrittenDigits/app/src/main/assets/`).

+* <a href="https://developer.android.com/ndk/downloads/">Download and install Android NDK</a> (you should get an automatic invitation to install NDK from Android Studio once you try to build an app which requires its support).

 ***